 - Suffocation in babies: It is not safe to use sleep positioners for babies, even if they have reflux.
 The

-Food and Drug Administration (FDA)warn that these devices increase the risk of suffocation by making it more likely that a baby can fall into a position in which it is difficult to breathe.
+Food and Drug Administration (FDA)warns that these devices increase the risk of suffocation by making it more likely that a baby can fall into a position in which it is difficult to breathe.

 - Discomfort: Wedge pillows can elevate a person into an awkward or uncomfortable position.
 Some people may be unable to sleep in an upright position, and others may find that these pillows cause pressure or pain in the hips or lower back.

-When choosing a wedge pillow, it is important for a person to consider their reason for wanting to sleep on an incline.
+When choosing a wedge pillow, people should think about why they want to sleep on an incline.

 They can also try reading reviews from people who share the same medical condition for guidance on what works and what does not.
 Some specific factors to look at include:

-- Incline degree: A higher degree of incline means that the pillow elevates the neck and head more significantly.
+- Incline degree: A higher gradient means that the pillow elevates the neck and head more significantly.
 A higher incline may offer more relief from GERD and congestion but might cause low back or hip pain in some people.

-- Level of support: Some pillows primarily elevate the head and neck, while others provide support to elevate the torso.
+- Level of support: Some pillows primarily elevate the head and neck, while others raise and support the torso.
 This extra support can make even a steep incline feel more comfortable.

 - Materials: A person should consider pillows made from breathable materials if they tend to overheat while sleeping.

-- Price: People trying a wedge pillow for the first time may wish to consider a more affordable option first so that they can assess how well elevated sleep works for them.
+- Price: People trying a wedge pillow for the first time may wish to consider a more affordable option first so that they can assess whether elevated sleep works for them.

-- Warranty and in-home trial: It is advisable to check the manufacturers’ warranty and ask whether they offer a risk-free in-home trial.
+- Warranty and in-home trial: It is advisable to check the manufacturers’ warranty and determine whether they offer a risk-free in-home trial.